real estate broker vs agent

 3. Associate broker

 The main similarity between an associate broker and a real estate agent is the representation during the purchasing and selling transactions.
-However, an associate broker can take charge of this process without direct supervision by a broker (often being a managing broker).
+However, an associate broker can take charge of this process without direct supervision by a broker (often a managing broker).
 Therefore, they can have the opportunity to receive a larger proportion of the commission after a successful real estate contract.

 Wanna get your Maryland real estate license, let’s take our free Maryland Real Estate Practice Exam!